 - We cannot use simple substitution when applying a function to an argument.
-For example, if we replaced every x with $\lceil 12 \rceil$ , we would end up with an ill-formed expression like (:= $\lceil 12 \rceil$ (+ $\lceil 12 \rceil$ $\lceil 1 \rceil$ )), and we wouldn't know which $\lceil 12 \rceil$ s to replace with $\lceil 13 \rceil$ s later. - Instead of rewriting an expression to an expression on each evulation step, we rewrote a pair on each step: an expression and a mapping from variables to values.
+For example, if we replaced every x with $\lceil 12 \rceil$ , we would end up with an ill-formed expression (:= $\lceil 12 \rceil$ (+ $\lceil 12 \rceil$ $\lceil 1 \rceil$ )), and we wouldn't know which $\lceil 12 \rceil$ s to replace with $\lceil 13 \rceil$ s later. - Instead of rewriting an expression to an expression on each evulation step, we rewrote a pair on each step: an expression and a mapping from variables to values.

 We might try to model := using an expression-environment pair, but our experience with CEK suggests that we shouldn't try to think of the variable mapping as exactly an environment; to deal with closures, we made a textual "copy" of the environment in each closure.
-Such copies would defeat the central mapping in the above example that made the := work, because $(\lambda x.y)$ would have its own separate environment for x.
+Such copies would defeat the central mapping in the above example that made assignment work, because $(\lambda x.y)$ would have its own separate environment for x.

 The solution is to think of memory as a new slot in the machine.
-Function application will select an unused slot in memory, and replace all instances of the variable with the slot address.
-Then, variable lookup is replaced by slot lookup, and assignment corresponds to changing the value of a slot.
+Function application selects an unused slot in memory, and replaces all instances of the variable with the slot address.
+Meanwhile, variable lookup is replaced by slot lookup, and assignment corresponds to changing the value of a slot.
 The collection of slots is called a store.

-To refine our above sketch, we'll rewrite expression-store pairs:
+To refine our above sketch, we rewrite expression-store pairs using a set of slot names $\sigma$ :

-With this approach, we must extend ISWIM again to allow store addresses as expressions and to support the void value.
-We do not expect an evaluable program to contain store addresses initially, but the reduction steps create store addresses and insert them into expression positions.
+With this approach, we must extend ISWIM again to allow store addresses as expressions, and also to support the void value generated by an assignment.
+We do not expect an evaluatable program to contain $\sigma$ or void initially, but reduction steps create store addresses and void in expression positions.